one1zero1one/ynab-sms/README.md

     }
 ```

 Finally, in the `users` section add each person you want to get SMS alerts, and the flag color for the transactions they enter.
+Transactions with no or unknown flags (not defined here) will not be sent by SMS but will be sent to slack.

 ```json
     "users": [